Frequently Asked Questions about

 Her writings are often paired with biblical study, though they don’t hold the same authority as the Bible.

-However, Adventists have found that White’s writings can contribute to our understanding of the world around us and the God we serve, which can help strengthen our relationships with God and others.
+However, Adventists have found that Ellen White’s writings can contribute to our understanding of the world around us and the God we serve, which can help strengthen our relationships with Him and others.

 Do Seventh-day Adventists believe in medical treatment?